-The National Center for Fair & Open Testing (www.fairtest.org/university/optional) provides a list of institutions that are "test optional," "test flexible" or otherwise de-emphasize the use of standardized tests in admissions decisions.
+The National Center for Fair & Open Testing (www.fairtest.org/university/optional) provides a list of institutions that are "test optional," "test flexible", or otherwise de-emphasize the use of standardized tests in admissions decisions.

-Some schools exempt students who meet grade-point average or class rank criteria while others require SAT or ACT scores but use them only for placement purposes or to conduct research studies.
-Please check with the college/university's admissions office to learn more about specific admissions requirements, particularly for international or non-traditional students.
+As the notes indicate, some schools exempt students who meet grade-point average criteria while others require SAT or ACT scores, but use them only for placement purposes or to conduct research studies.
+Please check with the school's admissions office to learn more about specific admissions requirements, particularly for international or non-traditional students.